ShalevHadar/FoodiesBlog/README.md

-# Foodies Blog, a task to save all your recipes
+# Foodies Blog, a to save all your recipes

 A react app that saves your recipes in a convient location and show your everything you want !